-It is recommended for the students to attend the tutorial sessions for this unit.
+It is recommended for the students to attend the tutorial sessions for this unit (material presented in lectures and tutorials is examinable).
 Tutorials are not recorded.
-The lectures will be recorded and will be accessible through the UC Learn (Canvas) platform.
+The lectures will be recorded and accessible through the UC Learn (Canvas) platform.
 It is also compulsory to complete all the assessment tasks and the final exam.

 Required IT skills

 - Semester 1, 2023, On-Campus, UC - Canberra, Bruce (212261)